-When iOS 6 was released, Reading List was upgraded to include offline reading.
-This means that you can preload a bunch of articles and webpages on your iPhone, iPad (Mini), or iPod Touch before you jump on the plane and access all of them even though your iOS device is in airplane mode.
-This feature can obviously be used even when you know you will have a data connection just to save web articles that you can come back to at any time.
+Reading List is a way to save webpages and articles that you want to read at a later time.
+It even includes a handy offline reading function so that you can preload a bunch of articles and webpages on your iPhone, iPad, or iPod Touch before you jump on the plane and access all of them even though your iOS device is in airplane mode.

 Here is how to use Offline Reading List:

-1. Open up a webpage on your iDevice in Safari that you want to add to Reading List for later reading.
+1. Open up a webpage on your iOS device in Safari that you want to add to Reading List for later reading.

 3. To access your reading list, simply launch Safari and tap on the Bookmark button at the bottom of your screen just to the right of the sharing icon.
 Here you will see all of your bookmarks and bookmark folders.
-At the top of this list is the Reading List.
+At the top of this list is a tab with a pair of reading glasses, indicating the Reading List.
 Tap on this to show all of the articles and pages you have saved.
 Tap any of the articles to read it.
 Once you have read the article, it will be moved from the Unread section of the Reading List to the All section.
 The next time you open the Reading List, all you will see are the articles that you have not yet read.

 That’s it.
 For more tips and tricks, check out these articles: